iocroblab/kautham_demos/Readme.md

 The purpose of this repository is to propose a Kautham project structure that guarantees it can be opened using the Kautham GUI.
 The recommended use is to copy this repository in the user's own workspace, and follow its structure by editing and adding their own files.

+**FOLLOWING THIS STRUCTURE IS OPTIONAL BUT RECOMMENDED**.
+It is possible to use models and other files from different paths in Kautham, but following this repository structure requires the least work and ensures compatibility.

 There is **no** Kautham code in this repository, and it requires no installation of any kind.